There’s a rumour afoot that James Raffan was born in a canoe on the Speed River in in southwestern Ontario.

 In the spring of 1999, James resigned from his university teaching position and since then has been working as an independent writer and scholar from his home in the Rideau Lakes north of Kingston, Ontario.
 He continues to organize and participate in a variety of annual expeditions and adventures related to his writing and research interests but also to keep his hand in as a teacher and expedition leader.
 Along the way, James has spoken across Canada and around the world and published a number of bestselling books, including Summer North of Sixty, Rendezvous with the Wild, Tumblehome, Fire in the Bones, Emperor of the North and Circling the Midnight Sun.
 He has also written for National Geographic, Canadian Geographic, Up Here, Explore and the Globe and Mail and produced radio and television documentaries for CBC Radio and the Discovery Channel.

-His most recent book, set to be published in September 2020 by Simon and Schuster Canada, is called Ice Walker.
+His most recent book, published in September 2020 by Simon and Schuster Canada, is called Ice Walker.
 This is vintage Raffan storytelling but it’s different than previous books insofar as it’s a portrait of humanity’s relationship with nature but as cast in twenty-four months in the life of a female polar bear on Hudson Bay.

 Early praise for Ice Walker: